paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-ITS/ITS-sequencing-process.md

   --p-n-jobs 1 \
 --o-classification taxonomy-its.qza
 ```

 > Input files:
-unite-9-dynamic-s-all-29.11.2022-Q2-2023.5.qza
+> - unite-9-dynamic-s-all-29.11.2022-Q2-2023.5.qza
-rep-seqs-its.qza
+> - rep-seqs-its.qza
+>
 > Output file:
-taxonomy-its.qza
+> - taxonomy-its.qza

-#### Filtering out contaminant and unclassified ASVs
+### Filtering out contaminant and unclassified ASVs

 With taxonomy assigned to our ASVs, we can leverage this information to eliminate ASVs that are likely contaminants or noise, based on their taxonomic labels.
-Mitochondrial and chloroplast 16S sequences are common contaminants in 16S sequencing data and can be removed by excluding any ASV containing these terms in its taxonomic label.
+Sequences from other nuclear regions are common contaminants in ITS sequencing data and can be removed by excluding any ASV containing these terms in its taxonomic label.
 It may also be beneficial to exclude any ASV unclassified at the phylum level, as these sequences are more likely to be noise (e.g., potential chimeric sequences).

-#### Filter Table:
+### Filter Table:
 ```
 qiime taxa filter-table \
 --i-table table-its.qza \